Genoa–Ventimiglia railway: Doubling

 The old railway line was partly re-used and partly abandoned.
 In particular in the area of Vesima, after years of abandonment, the route of the old line was used for the widening of the roadway of the Via Aurelia within the three towns.
 The suburban sections were originally abandoned but have been recovered in recent years to be used as pedestrian paths.

 In 1977, the new section between Finale Ligure and Varazze was completed very late compared with the original program; it included the new station of Savona Mongrifone.
 The abandoned line was absorbed by the urban fabric, with much of it converted into a promenade.

 In Savona the old station was left abandoned for a long while.
 The new station, built between 1961 and 1962 to the design of the engineer Pier Luigi Nervi, was opened by President Antonio Segni.

 After 25 years of planning, public discussion and construction the new double line between Imperia and Bordighera, opened in 2001, including new stations in Arma di Taggia and Sanremo, while San Lorenzo, Santo Stefano and Ospedaletti lost their stations.

 On 2 April 2005 a deviation of the line between Voltri and Pegli was opened, including the building of a new station of Genova Prà in replacement of the original one built in 1856, transferred to City Municipality for non railway purposes.
 The new station of Pra' due to its huge parking place is nowadays one of the busiest and most utilized stations in Genova. the old railway area in the territory of Prà has been utilized to build a new road and promenade, reconnecting the city with its littoral and sea, within a European Union co-financed project named "P.O.R. - Pra' Marina".

 A new section of double track has been built between San Lorenzo al Mare and Andora, diverting the line inland via a series of new tunnels and viaducts.
 It replaced the old coastal route and includes new stations at Andora, Diano and Imperia that replaced older stations, including two former stations in Imperia.
 This new section was scheduled for completion at the end of 2009, but was delayed.
 Work on the section of line through Imperia ground to a halt in 2011, and after the resolution of legal disputes between the main contractors, construction recommenced in February 2014.
 The new section was opened at the 2016 winter timetable change.

+The last section to be double-tracked, between Andora and Finale Ligure, is currently in the planning stage.
+The section is 32 km long, of which 25 km will be in tunnels.
+The completion is scheduled for 2029.